AlexMotyka/N-Queens-Genetic-Algorithm/README.md

 # N-Queens Genetic Algorithm

 This is a genetic algorithm that finds a solution to the famous N-Queens problem, where N queens have to be placed on an NxN chessboard such that they can not attack eachother.
+Currently the algorithm continues the evolution process until all 92 possible solutions for N=8 have been discovered.

 ## Running the algorithm